tallhamer/AwesomeSGRT/docs/source/index.rst

 Welcome to AwesomeSGRT's documentation!
 =======================================
 Surface Guided Radiation Therapy (SGRT) is a rapidly growing technique that uses stereo vision technology to track patients’ surface in 3D, for both setup and motion management during radiotherapy.
 Surface Guided Radiation Therapy can be used for many types of radiation therapy.
 There are numerous publications that support its use in the treatment of breast, brain, head and neck cancer, sarcoma, and other conditions.

+This is a test

 .. toctree::
    :maxdepth: 2